Level 2 Quotes: Key Takeaways

-- 3 Level 2: The Good and the Bad
+- 6 Level 2 Strategy: The Good and the Bad

 What Are Level 2 Quotes?

-Level 2 stock quotes show the full order book for a given stock — or the price action.
+Level 2 stock quotes show the full order book for a given stock.
+The execution of these orders guides price action.

 Reading a Level 2 Quote

-When you look at a Level 2 quote, you’ll see a window with two sections: bid/buy and ask/sell.
+When you look at a Level 2 quote, you’ll see a window with two sides: bid/buy and ask/sell.